sugolov/diffusion/README.md

 # Diffusion
-Training and understanding diffusion models
+Training and understanding diffusion models and EBMs

 ### DDPM